 Discover the sheer simplicity of taking the twelve steps in four one-hour sessions.
 Back to Basics has proven, beyond a shadow of a doubt, that spiritual awakening can be a direct result of taking the twelve steps.
 Brian O'Shea was trained by Wally P., whose study of archival material led to the Back to Basics method of taking the twelve steps in one day—a practice developed by Dr. Bob himself.
 Back to Basics offers insight and renewal to people in recovery.
 For clinicians and other staffers not in need of recovery, Back to Basics will provide an introduction to the power of the twelve steps in action.

-²Kurtz, Ernest interviewed by White, William L., MA.
-Spirituality and Addiction Recovery: An Interview with Ernie Kurtz, PhD.
+²Kurtz, Ernest, PhD interviewed by William L. White, MA, Spirituality and Addiction Recovery: An Interview with Ernie Kurtz, PhD.
 Advances in Addiction & Recovery, Winter 2014.
 Kurtz is the author of The Spirituality of Imperfection (1993) and Experiencing Spirituality (2015).